DEI Resources Page

 Acknowledgment

-As we continue to strengthen the Summer Workshop Program, we completed an assessment of demographic data that shows that a majority of students and faculty have historically identified as white.
-Looking forward, we acknowledge that we have work to do so that our educational programs welcome young people, people of color, people with low incomes, and people from other historically marginalized communities.
+As we continue to strengthen the Summer Workshop Program, we acknowledge that our demographic data shows that, historically, a majority of our students and faculty have identified as white and affluent.
+Looking forward, we acknowledge that we have work to do so that our educational programs are truly welcoming and accessible for young people, people of color, people with low incomes, and people from other historically marginalized communities.

 We are working on a number of levels to make our educational programs more welcoming to people from historically marginalized communities.